Why Closing The Sale Techniques Are Dead For Retailers

 I was talking to a potential client about her needs for retail sales training.
 She had read some of my blogs.
 She had watched my videos.

 “What I’m really looking for,” she said, “are closing techniques.
-My team just doesn’t know how to close a sale the way I do.
+My team just doesn’t know how to close a sale like I do.
 My employees spend lots of time educating each customer, and yet they still don’t buy.”

 That’s because customers have changed.